SabreTools/MPF/README.md

 Choose one of `win-x64`, `linux-x64`, or `osx-x64` depending on the machine you are targeting.

+### Build Scripts

+Windows users may run `publish-win.bat` and Linux users may run `publish-nix.sh` to perform a full release build.

+- `publish-win.bat` will build and package all variants of MPF UI and MPF.Check
+  - The script requires [7-zip commandline](https://www.7-zip.org/download.html) and [Git for Windows](https://git-scm.com/downloads) to be installed and in `PATH`
-You may also run `publish-nix.sh` to build and package all variants of MPF.Check at once.
-The script requires `zip` and `git` to be installed and in `PATH`.
-Please note that this will also build the OSX and Windows versions of MPF.Check.
+- `publish-nix.sh` will _only_ build and package all variants of MPF.Check
+  - The script requires `zip` and `git` to be installed and in `PATH`

 ## Information